Iris: Siberian Iris

 Love iris but your yard is too wet?
 Forget the bearded iris.
 You need Siberian iris (Iris sibirica).
 It prefers moister soil than the drought-loving bearded irises.
 You can even plant it along the sides of streams or as part of a rain garden.

 Contrary to their name, Siberian iris are not originally from Siberia which is too cold for them to grow.
 Their native habitat stretches from northern Italy east to Turkey and the Caucasus.
 After the Europeans colonized North America, Siberian iris naturalized in Canada and the Eastern United States.
-They have a long garden history, in cultivation in Europe since the Middle Ages.
+They have a long garden history, having been in cultivation in Europe since the Middle Ages.

 Siberian iris are known as beardless iris.
 Their flowers are smaller and lack the fuzzy “beard” of their taller cousins.
 Their leaves are slender and more grass-like.
 They bloom towards the end of the “iris” season in late May and early June.
 They come in all the same colors as bearded iris, although most cultivars are blue or purple.
 They range in size from 12” to 40”.

 Siberian iris prefers full sun but will tolerate partial shade as long as they get a few hours of full sun each day.
 They like moist, well-drained soil that is more on the acidic side.
 Don’t allow your rhizomes to dry out before planting them.
 Soaking them overnight before planting is a good idea.
 Plant them so that the tops of their rhizomes are at least one inch below the soil surface.
 Keep your plants well-mulched to make sure that the soil remains cool and moist.
-You can fertilized them with a balanced fertilizer such as 10-10-10 twice each season, once in the spring before they bloom and then again about a month after they bloom to help them replenish their rhizomes for next year.
+You can fertilize them with a balanced fertilizer such as 10-10-10 twice each season, once in the spring before they bloom and then again about a month after they bloom to help them replenish their rhizomes for next year.

 There is no need to deadhead your Siberian iris after they bloom but you might want to do so to prevent them from going to seed.
 Siberian iris can be grown from seed.
 If you allow their flowers to mature into seeds, they will reseed in your garden.
 Since they also multiply vegetatively, you might want to prevent them from reseeding themselves, encouraging them to use their energy instead to grow their clumps so that you can divide them into new plants.